backblaze-b2-samples/ai-rag-app/README.md

 Created LanceDB vector store at s3://blze-ev-ai-rag-app/vectordb/docs. "vectorstore" table contains 2758 rows
 ```

+You can ignore the warning message - we will not be running more than one LanceDB writer concurrently, so we don't need to prevent conflicting writes.

 To test the vector database, you can use the custom `search` command:

 ```console